Yusupov Palace On MoikaCurrently Closed

 - Time Required: 02:00 Hrs

-- Tags: Museum, Historical Site, Palace, Specialty Museum, Heritage Building
+- Tags: Museums, Historical Site, Palace, Specialty Museums, Heritage Building

 Known as the location of the attempted murder of the notorious mystic Rasputin, Yusupov Palace is one of the many estates that the influential family of Yusupov.
 Built by French architect Jean Baptiste Vallin de la Mothe, the mansion is built luxuriously and holds about 40,000 works of arts.
 The favourite residence of Felix Yusupov, the most notable feature of the palace is the palatial theatre where often performances and events are held.
 The ceilings too, are ornately decorated with sculptures and carvings.
 There is also a display in the palace museum that uses photography, documents, and wax figures to recreate the Rasputin assassination and the following investigation.